arundhatij12/airfit.ai/README.md

 # Airfit.ai
 **airfit.ai** is a prototype of a fitness tracking system that uses facial recognition, pose estimation, body segmentation, selfie segmentation , holistic estimation, and control your gym experience with fluid hand gestures.
 FORGET THE BUTTONS

-used all mediapipe in javacript libraries.
+used all mediapipe in javacript libraries && tensorflow.js pretrained Models.

 # Live Demo
  -https://youtu.be/aLBFp2tRoGI